jimivdw/grunt-mutation-testing/README.md

 All javascript comment types are supported, i.e. one can use both `// @excludeMutations` _and_ `/* @excludeMutations ["ARRAY"] */`.
 These comments can also be placed in the middle of a line of code, object, or function call, to allow for very specific configuration.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### v 1.2.3
+- Fixed \#39, Karma `files` configuration being merged instead of overwritten;
+- Fixed \#41, Untested files either scoring 100% success, or marked as 'fails without mutations';
+- Fixed `ALL` log configuration option for Karma not being allowed;
+- Fixed files for which tests fail without mutations not included in HTML report;
+- More extensive explanation of 'No mutations could be performed on this file' note in HTML report.

-### v1.2.2
+### v 1.2.2
 - Fixed \#37, 'Tests fail without mutations' not working anymore;
 - Directories are no longer included when de-globbing 'code', 'specs', and 'mutate' options.

-### v1.2.1
+### v 1.2.1
 - Fixed \#36, grunt-mutation-testing no longer working without installing mocha.

-### v1.2.0
+### v 1.2.0
 - Updated all dependencies to their latest possible versions;
 - Improvements in HTML reporter:
   - Added toggle for only showing surviving mutations;